shshafin/Bike-Rental/README.md

 </head>
 <body>
     <h1>Bike Rental API</h1>
-    <p>Welcome to the <strong>Bike Rental API</strong>, a modern and scalable solution for managing bike rentals, users, and administrative tasks.
+    <p>Welcome to the <strong>Bike Rental Reservation System </strong>, a modern and scalable solution for managing bike rentals, users, and administrative tasks.
 This API provides seamless bike rental services, from renting a bike to managing user profiles, and even administrative access for managing bike fleets.</p>
     <h2>Key Features</h2>
     <ul>
         <li><strong>User Management:</strong> Register, update your profile, and manage your account details.</li>